-Getting an ankle sprain is extremely common accordance that happens to all ages.
+Getting an ankle sprain is an extremely common accordance that happens to all ages.
 Depending on how severe the sprain is you may ask do you need crutches for a sprained ankle?
-We will answer this question and explain grades a sprained ankle can be in terms of damage and pain.
+We will answer this question and explain the grades a sprained ankle can be in terms of damage and pain.

 So, do you need crutches for a sprained ankle?
 This will depend on how severe the sprain is.
 If you find it difficult to walk without help then you should consult with your doctor to determine if cutches would be the right move for you.
 Crutches could be exactly what you need in terms of taking pressure off of the injured ankle to help with pain relief and healing.

 - Could your injure your ankle further if you do not use crutches?

 - Sprained Ankle Grade Classification & Symptoms

 - Should you see your doctor about a sprained ankle?

 - How to walk on crutches with a sprained ankle

 - How long after a sprained ankle can you walk without crutches?

 - Do you need crutches for a sprained foot?